Welcome to our Jeep blog Jeepsies, the best personal Jeep blog on the Internet!

-About the Author of This Jeep Blog
+About the Authors of This Jeep Blog

 Why the Name Jeepsies?
 Isn’t That Too “Cutesy” for a Jeep Blog?

 We get it.
 We weren’t sure about using this name for a Jeep blog either, but it fits.

 The name Jeepsies is a play on the word “gypsies.”
 On Feb.
 21, 2014, we did something a little unconventional.
 We sold everything and started traveling full-time.
 We’ve never looked back.

 Here is a brief timeline of events in our lives that led us to where we are now:

 - February 2014: We sold everything and bought an RV, and we’ve been traveling full-time ever since.
 We changed locations every two weeks when we first started, and now it isn’t unusual for us to move several times a week.
 If you’re interested in the RV lifestyle, then you can check out our RV Wanderlust blog.

 - December 2016: We had a baby boy named Caspian.
 He’s been a full-time traveler and Jeeper since birth!
 He had no idea what he was in for.
 Welcome to the world, Little Nomad.